Kartikanhs/ai-seo-research/README.md

 # AI-Powered SEO Content Production — Research Repo

-Research project for research project— collecting and organizing content from 10 practitioners of AI-powered SEO content production, as the foundation for a future playbook.
+A research project dedicated to collecting and organizing content from 10 elite practitioners of AI-powered SEO content production, serving as the foundation for a future playbook.

 ## Why this topic